 FYI!The default requires you to include the date that Defendant was served.
 Look on the Affidavit of Service to find this date.
 If Defendant was served by publication, the date of service is usually the last date listed under the publication dates on the Affidavit of Publication.

 Request for Submission.
 If you want your separation approved without having a hearing, fill out the Request for Submission.
 This form asks the judge to approve of the Decree without a hearing.
 Only one party needs to complete this (usually the Plaintiff).

 - Affidavit of Resident Witness.
 This step is only needed if you are asking for a separation without having a hearing, or if the judge did not establish either party’s Nevada residency on record at a hearing.
 One spouse must be a Nevada resident in order to get a separation in Nevada.
-The Affidavit of Resident Witness is the proof that one of the spouses has lived in Nevada for at least 6 weeks before filing for separation and intends to remain here.
+The Affidavit of Resident Witness is the proof that one of the spouses has lived in Nevada for at least 6 weeks before filing for separation.
 Ask a friend, coworker, or family member who sees the Nevada resident spouse 3-4 times per week to complete this form.

 Confidential Information Sheet.
 This form discloses both spouses' social security numbers (which is required for everyone filing for separation) and helps parents with child support enforcement in the future if needed.
 It is a confidential document that is not part of the public record.